Kemi Badenoch: European Convention on Human Rights

+2026 Shadow Cabinet reshuffle

+In August 2026, Badenoch made a significant shadow cabinet reshuffle, sacking several senior frontbench MPs, and promoting backbenchers to her shadow cabinet.
+Several of the shadow cabinet members that were removed from their roles had senior positions in previous Conservative governments.

+The most important shadow cabinet dismissals included Priti Patel as Shadow Foreign Secretary, Mel Stride as Shadow Chancellor of the Exchequer, Stuart Andrew as Shadow Health Secretary, and James Cleverly as Shadow Housing Secretary.

+The most important shadow cabinet appointments included Alex Burghart as Deputy Leader of the Opposition, the promotion of Andrew Griffith to the Shadow Chancellor of the Exchequer role, former Tory leadership candidate Tom Tugendhat as Shadow Foreign Secretary, and Claire Coutinho as Shadow Business, Science, and Trade secretary and the deputy for the newly-appointed shadow chancellor.

 Political views

 Badenoch is described as being on the right wing of the Conservative Party.
-She has also personally described herself as being on the "liberal wing" of the Conservative Party, while being "not really left-leaning on anything".
+She has said she is "not really left-leaning on anything".
 She has identified English philosopher Roger Scruton and American economist Thomas Sowell as her influences, citing Sowell's Basic Economics as an influence.

 During her parliamentary maiden speech in 2017, Badenoch named Winston Churchill, Airey Neave and Margaret Thatcher as political heroes.
 She has also been characterised as a social conservative and "anti-woke" politician.
 Badenoch has described herself as a "net zero sceptic" and has repeatedly voted in Parliament against measures to reduce greenhouse gas emissions.

-Kemi Badenoch had repeatedly voted against improving air quality, against improving environmental water quality and against improving biodiversity; between 2024 and 2025, she also consistently voted against a windfall tax on oil and gas companies (1 absence).
+In June 2026, Badenoch attended the “Alliance for Responsible Citizenship (ARC)” conference, which champions themes of opposition to green economic policies, opposition to abortion and opposition to multiculturalism, while supporting social conservatism.
+The conference was attended by representatives from far-right parties, American state officials who have sought to interfere with British abortion laws, Farage and those from Trump’s administration, including his energy secretary, a former fossil fuel executive.